Proper maps of annuli: Basic results on proper maps of annuli

 \begin{theorem}[\cite{helal-2025-proper}] Suppose $n \geq 2$ and $f \colon \A_{n,r} \to \A_{N,R}$ is a proper holomorphic map.
 Then $f$ is a rational map of degree bounded by some expression $D(n,N)$.
 Moreover, $f$ extends to a holomorphic map on $\B_n$ and gives a proper map of $\B_n$ to $\B_N$ and also a proper map of $r\B_n$ to $R\B_N$. \end{theorem}

 Unlike in the ball case, no hypothesis on the boundary regularity is needed due to the pseudoconcavity of the inner boundary.
-The best expression for $D$ is not known, though D'Angelo has conjectured~\cite{dangelo-2003-sharp} that it is $\frac{N-1}{n-1}$ if $n \geq 3$ and $2N-3$ is $n=2$.
+The best expression for $D(n,N)$ is not known, though D'Angelo has conjectured~\cite{dangelo-2003-sharp} that for ball maps, it is $\frac{N-1}{n-1}$ if $n \geq 3$ and $2N-3$ if $n=2$.
+For annulus maps, we know that the $D$ must be smaller.
+For example, by our result for $n=2$ and $N=3$, we see that $D(2,3)=2$ in the annulus case, while Faran shows that in the ball case the degree bound is $3$.
+We conjecture that for annulus maps in dimension $n \geq 2$ and degree $d$, we have $N \geq \binom{n+d-1}{d}$.

 \begin{proof}[Sketch of proof] As $n \geq 2$, the map $f$ extends holomorphically through the inner ball via Hartogs phenomenon and the image is contained in $\B_N$ by the maximum principle.
 It must take the inner sphere to the inner sphere as it takes the pseudoconcave part of the boundary of the source to the pseudoconcave part of the boundary of the target.
 By the theorem of Forstneri\v{c}, $f$ restricted to the inner ball $r\B_n$ is a proper rational map to $R\B_N$ and gives the degree bound.
 That $f$ is a proper map of $\B_n$ to $\B_N$ follows since we must take the pseudoconvex part of the boundary to the pseudoconvex part. \end{proof}